cesarcori/cesarcori.github.io/src/content/blog/2025-03-27-Reading-files-from-JavaScript.md

 pubDate: '2025-03-27'
 ---

-I was trying trying to get a list of filenames from a directory into an array, so I decided to look for a solucion on the Internet for a solution.
+I was trying to get a list of filenames from a directory into an array, so I decided to look for a solucion on the Internet.
 I found the following method: `fs.readdir`:

     fs.readdir(directoryPath, (err, files) => {